Fort Battleford played a pivotal role in the Events of 1885; specifically with respect to the involvement of the First Nations people.

 Archaeology Dig shows the important role archaeology plays in furthering our understanding of the past.
 It is a hands on activity and is dependent upon favourable weather conditions.

 Drill students are ’inducted’ into the North West Mounted Police Force and are trained on Drill Marching procedures.
-Combine this workshop with our new Fire the Cannon workshop for an experience your students will never forget!
+Combine this workshop with our exciting Fire the Cannon workshop for an experience your students will never forget!

 Fire the Cannon Workshop!